-There are numerous factors that determine the cost of building a website, such as hosting, templates, and subscription fees for the website builder and plugins you select.
-Needless to say, the more complex and customized your site, the more expensive it will get.
-However, with the help of website builders like Wix, GoDaddy, and WordPress, you can still create a sleek, professionally designed site on a limited budget.
+Numerous factors determine the cost of a website, such as hosting, templates, and subscription fees for the website builders and plugins you select.
+The more complex and customized your site, the more expensive it'll get.

 Can You Create a Website for Free?